Group A streptococcal infection: Severe infections

 Some strains of group A streptococci (GAS) cause severe infection.
 Severe infections are usually invasive, meaning that the bacteria has entered parts of the body where bacteria are not usually found, such as the blood, lungs, deep muscle or fat tissue.
 Those at greatest risk include children with chickenpox; persons with suppressed immune systems; burn victims; elderly persons with cellulitis, diabetes, vascular disease, or cancer; and persons taking steroid treatments or chemotherapy.
-Intravenous drug users also are at high risk.
+Intravenous drug users and homeless also are at high risk.
 GAS is an important cause of puerperal fever worldwide, causing serious infection and, if not promptly diagnosed and treated, death in newly delivered mothers.
 Severe GAS disease may also occur in healthy persons with no known risk factors.

 All severe GAS infections may lead to shock, multisystem organ failure, and death.
 Early recognition and treatment are critical.
 Diagnostic tests include blood counts and urinalysis as well as cultures of blood or fluid from a wound site.

 Severe Group A streptococcal infections often occur sporadically but can be spread by person-to-person contact.
 Close contacts of people affected by severe Group A streptococcal infections, defined as those having had prolonged household contact in the week before the onset of illness, may be at increased risk of infection.
 This increased risk may be due to a combination of shared genetic susceptibility within the family, close contact with carriers, and the virulence of the Group A streptococcal strain that is involved.

 Public health policies internationally reflect differing views of how the close contacts of people affected by severe Group A streptococcal infections should be treated.
 Health Canada and the US CDC recommend close contacts see their doctor for full evaluation and may require antibiotics; current UK Health Protection Agency guidance is that, for a number of reasons, close contacts should not receive antibiotics unless they are symptomatic but that they should receive information and advice to seek immediate medical attention if they develop symptoms.
 However, guidance is clearer in the case of mother-baby pairs: both mother and baby should be treated if either develops an invasive GAS infection within the first 28 days following birth (though some evidence suggests that this guidance is not routinely followed in the UK).

+According to a 2025 study published in JAMA, cases of invasive group A streptococcal infections more than doubled between 2013 and 2022, following nearly two decades of stable rates.
+Researchers suggest a combination of factors may be contributing to this surge, including higher rates of diabetes and obesity that weaken immune defenses, increased incidence among individuals who use injectable drugs or face homelessness, and the emergence of new bacterial strains that may be more infectious or resistant to antibiotics.
+The findings highlight an urgent need for stronger prevention and control strategies.